 » More about Employability

-- BTEC Level 3 Diploma D*D* in Mechanical Engineering, with distinctions in Further Mathematics for Technicians and Further Mechanical Principles, and A-Level Maths at grade A.
+- BTEC Level 3 Diploma (QCF) D*D* in Mechanical Engineering only, with distinctions in Further Mathematics for Technicians and Further Mechanical Principles modules, AND A-Level Maths at grade A.

 - Foundations of Engineering courses For Brunel Foundations of Engineering progression requirements, see the course page.